 The truth is, the credit card fees you'll pay (carrying a balance) and longer flight times most are usually eligible for can end up costing more time and money than booking without any rewards points program.

-Here are 14 cheap ways to travel.
-Some strategies and tips we’ve tested to help you reduce travel costs, no credit card rewards programs necessary.
+Here are cheap ways to travel.
+Some strategies and tips we’ve tested to help you cut travel costs, no credit card rewards programs necessary.

 1. Pick a cheap destination- There are so many of them to choose from!
-Price of Travel.com offers lots inspiration with their list of 136 of the world’s cities ranked from cheapest to most expensive.
+Price of Travel.com offers lots inspiration with their list of 136 of the world's cities ranked from cheapest to most expensive.
 Time of year can impact the affordability of destinations as well.
-This article on Money, A Month by Month Guide to the Best Places to Visit in 2017 has some great budget friendly ideas for each month of the year.
-The key is picking one that cheap to fly to from where ever you live (more on how to that in the next section). http://www.businessinsider.com/cheap-places-to-travel-2016-10/#january-domestic-los-angeles-1
+This article, The Cheapest Place to Travel Every Month of 2018 has some great budget-friendly ideas for each month of the year.
+The key is picking one that cheap to fly to from where ever you live (more on how to that in the next section).

 2. Look at places where your money is worth more- Currency fluctuations can make some exciting vacation decisions really cheap!
 For example, the slumping loonie makes a visit to Canada a lot more affordable for a lot of would-be visitors.
 How does your local currency stack up to the places you want to visit?

 3. Choose more affordable alternatives to popular vacation destinations- Have you been dreaming of visiting an expensive vacation destination like New York City or Bora Bora?
-There might be a much cheaper alternative to help you make your dream vacation affordable in 2017!
+There might be a much cheaper alternative to help you make your dream vacation affordable this year!

 Timing and flexibility are key.

 4. Best time to bite the bullet and book- According to a study done by CheapAir, on average, you will find the cheapest airfares for domestic flights within the U.S. can be found somewhere between 6-8 weeks (54 days) before departure.